-A Letter to My friend
+A Letter to a friend about medical issues

 (I won’t share the details of my friends letter but the first part is in response to some health issues she was having and the frustrations that come with those issues.)

 UPDATE Aug 2022: She recently went to be with the angels.
 We along with her husband and 3 young kids will dearly miss her.